-Termination for Convenience: The State has the unilateral right to terminate all or part of the contract when it is in the best interests of the State.
+Unilateral Termination by the State: The State has the unilateral right to terminate a contract for any reason upon 30 days written notice.
 The need to terminate a contract may arise for many reasons but generally occurs from changes in government priorities, public policy, or other unanticipated events.